wiwihere/wiwi-bot/README.md

 [Wiwi's Corner](https://discord.gg/rwhFSzTS).

 # Features
+It is local tool that uses dps logs from arc-dps and uploads them to dps.report.
 The log manager will create a discord message for a raiding or fractal session.
 It will post new logs every time there is one available.

 ### Static clears
 ![Raid message](img/raid_message.png)